 Picking one of these ways to increase your revenue is the easiest way to ensure you have highly targeted, efficient marketing.
 If you’re chasing too many things, you’re definitely going to spread yourself too thin—and focus on the things that don’t actually matter to your business success.

 Take a look at your mission for your business and think about bottlenecks in your ability to serve customers.
-Based on that, you can pretty easily figure out which one of these variables of revenue to work on in 2017.
+Based on that, you can pretty easily figure out which one of these variables of revenue to work on.

 Step Two: Work Backwards From Your Financial Goal to Set Your Marketing Goals